Funding Opportunities Webinars - Open Invitation

-- Scientists whose projects involve coding and/or use large amounts of data are encouraged to apply and will be given access to the AHA Precision Medicine Platform, a cloud based solution for data analysis.
+- Scientists whose projects involve coding and/or use large amounts of data are encouraged to apply and will be given access to the AHA Precision Medicine Platform, a cloud-based solution for data analysis.
+See details below.

 - Percent Effort: Unless specified, no minimum percent effort is required; however, the Principal Investigator must demonstrate that adequate time will be devoted to ensuring successful completion of the project.

-- Pre-proposals: Some programs, including the Collaborative Sciences Award, Established Investigator Award, Innovative Research Award, Merit Award, and Strategically Focused Research Networks follow a two-part application process.
+- Letters of Intent/Pre-proposals: Some programs follow a two-part application process, as indicated in the chart of deadlines above.
 Part one is the submission of a letter of intent/pre-proposal, applicant’s biosketch, and other preliminary documents, as requested.

 - Multiple Awards: An individual may hold more than one AHA award concurrently but may only hold one career development/recognition award (Career Development Award, Established Investigator Award, Merit Award, AHA Institutional Research Enhancement Award) at a time.
 Strategically Focused Research Network personnel may hold individual AHA awards.

-- AHA reserves the right to an initial streamlining, whereby up to half of the submissions may be streamlined with no reviewer comments and no peer review score.
-Of the remaining applications that will be peer reviewed, up to half will be streamlined and will receive reviewer comments.
-An initial streamlining process will be based on the project summary only.
+- AHA reserves the right to an initial triage, whereby a minimum of half of the submissions may be triaged.
+Of the remaining applications that will be peer-reviewed, up to half will be triaged and will receive reviewer comments.
+The initial triage process will be based on the project summary only.
 Therefore, Innovation and Impact should be specifically addressed in the project summary, rather than the standard abstract style that focuses mainly on approach.